Ethics in the Workplace Humor

 There was a significant gap in touring as a stand up comedian.
 It was when he was serving his 21 month prison sentence at the federal prison in Yankton, South Dakota – between 1999 and 2001.
 He did however, perform stand up comedy and taught improv to the other inmates while serving his sentence.

-His experience in federal prison is the primary story of his keynote presentation titled ‘Fraud and Consequences‘.
+His experience in federal prison is the primary story of his keynote presentation titled ‘Choice and Consequences‘.
 He did not facilitate any workshops on ethics in the workplace while in prison.

 Fraud and Ethics in the Workplace